syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/graphql-apollo-server.md

 ## Setting up the GraphQL backend using Apollo

-The Apollo GraphQL backend acts as the primary data layer, handling all queries and mutations required by the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid.
+The Apollo GraphQL backend acts as the primary data layer, handling all queries and mutations required by the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid.

 ### Step 1: Create the GraphQL server and Install required packages